-Audience

-This guide is for System Administrators or other qualified installers who are familiar with their system's environment, networks, disk resources, and media devices.

-How to use this book

-This book explains how to:

-- Set up and configure a replication system

-- Start and stop a Replication Server®

-- Upgrade or downgrade Replication Server software

-Replication Server version 15.0 works on these platforms:

-Windows 2000 and 2003

-Use this book with the Replication Server Installation Guide for Windows to install and set up Replication Server.

-The information in this book is organized as follows:

-- Chapter 1, "Preparing to Install and Configure Replication Server" describes what you need to know and do before you install Replication Server.
-Worksheets help you organize the installation information. - Chapter 2, "Configuring Replication Server and Adding Databases with rs_init" explains how to install Replication Servers and add databases to your replication system. - Chapter 3, "Upgrading or Downgrading an Existing Replication Server" describes how to upgrade from an earlier version of Replication Server.
-It also explains how to downgrade your replication system to revert to an earlier version. - Chapter 4, "Using Password Encryption" describes how to use rs_init to enable password encryption for a Replication Server.
-It also explains how to alter passwords in configuration files. - Chapter 5, "Secure Sockets Layer" describes how to to enable SSL for a Replication Server.
+Audience This guide is for System Administrators or other qualified installers who are familiar with their system's environment, networks, disk resources, and media devices.
+How to use this book This book explains how to: • Set up and configure a replication system • Start and stop a Replication Server® Upgrade or downgrade Replication Server software Replication Server version 15.0 works on these platforms: • HP-UX 11.11 and 11.23 (32-bit and 64-bit) • IBM AIX 5.2 (32-bit and 64-bit) • Linux RHEL 3.0 (32-bit) • Sun Solaris SPARC 8, 9, and 10 • Sun Solaris Opteron x64 10 Use this book with the Replication Server Installation Guide for UNIX Platforms to install and set up Replication Server.
+Use Replication Server Installation Guide for Linux if you are on the Linux/Intel platform.
+The information in this book is organized as follows: • Chapter 1, "Preparing to Install and Configure Replication Server" describes what you need to know and do before you install Replication Server.
+Worksheets help you organize the installation information. • Chapter 2, "Configuring Replication Server and Adding Databases with rs_init" explains how to install Replication Servers and add databases to your replication system. • Chapter 3, "Upgrading or Downgrading an Existing Replication Server" describes how to upgrade from an earlier version of Replication Server.
+It also explains how to downgrade your replication system to revert to an earlier version.

-- Chapter 6, "Starting or Stopping a Replication Server" explains how to begin using Replication Server. - Chapter 7, "Replication Monitoring Services" explains how to configure Replication Monitoring Services (RMS). - Chapter 8, "Installing and Implementing Heterogeneous Datatype Support" explains how to install the Heterogeneous Datatype Support (HDS) feature in Replication Server. - Appendix A, "Worksheets" includes the Replication Server Installation Worksheet, which you can use to collect and record the information you need to install and configure a Replication Server, and the Database Setup Worksheet, which you can use to collect and record the information you need to add a database to your replication system. - Appendix B, "Using rs_init with Resource Files" explains how to run rs_init in batch mode using resource files. - Appendix C, "Sample Replication System" explains how to set up a simple replication system using the pubs2 database provided with Sybase® Adaptive Server®.
+• Chapter 4, "Using Password Encryption" describes how to use rs_init to enable password encryption for a Replication Server.
+It also explains how to alter passwords in configuration files. • Chapter 5, "Secure Sockets Layer" describes how to to enable SSL for a Replication Server. • Chapter 6, "Starting or Stopping a Replication Server" explains how to begin using Replication Server. • Chapter 7, "Replication Monitoring Services" explains how to configure Replication Monitoring Services (RMS). • Chapter 8, "Installing and Implementing Heterogeneous Datatype Support" explains how to install the Heterogeneous Datatype Support (HDS) feature in Replication Server. • Appendix A, "Worksheets" includes the Replication Server Installation Worksheet, which you can use to collect and record the information you need to install and configure a Replication Server, and the Database Setup Worksheet, which you can use to collect and record the information you need to add a database to your replication system. • Appendix B, "Using rs_init with Resource Files" explains how to run rs_init in batch mode using resource files. • Appendix C, "Sample Replication System" explains how to set up a simple replication system using the pubs2 database provided with Sybase® Adaptive Server®.
 This exercise is a good introduction to Replication Server.
+Related documents The Sybase Replication Server documentation set consists of the following: • The release bulletin for your platform - contains last-minute information that was too late to be included in the books.
+A more recent version of the release bulletin may be available on the World Wide Web.
+To check for critical product or document information that was added after the release of the product CD, use the Sybase® Technical Library. • Installation Guide for your platform - describes installation and upgrade procedures for all Replication Server and related products. • What's New in Replication Server? - describes the new features in Replication Server version 15.0 and the system changes added to support those features.